jeosol/hello-world-docker/README.markdown

 ## Build Docker Image

-Build a docker image requires a base image on which we write further instructions using specifications in a file called **Dockerfile**.
-From this base image, we can install required libraries, copy our source code repositories and perform any other required operations, e.g., source compilations to generate an executable.
+Building a docker image starts from a base image on which we write further instructions specified in a file called **Dockerfile**.
+From this base image, we can install required libraries, copy our source code repositories and perform any other required operations, e.g., compile source code to create artifacts, e.g., binary/executable.
 Finally, we save the updated image with a new name and this image can be run as a container later.
 Please see [Docker](https://docs.docker.com/engine/reference/builder/) website for more details.

 We are going to build two docker images for the **hello-world** project.
 The two images illustrate one of many ways to build and run docker containers.